the-turing-way/the-turing-way/book/website/communication/blogs/blogs-webpage.md

 ## Advanced Website Building - Programming Needed

 * **Github pages**
-    * If you know how to set up a Github repository then this is an open source way to create and maintain a webpage.
+    * If you know how to set up a Github repository then this is an accessible way to create a repository and then convert it into web pages.
     * Free to convert your repository into web pages.
     * You can select from various free themes using [Jekyll](https://docs.github.com/en/github/working-with-github-pages/setting-up-a-github-pages-site-with-jekyll).
     * This is a good resource to learn how to make GitHub pages - [Collaborative Github Docs](https://cassgvp.github.io/github-for-collaborative-documentation/docs/tut/4-2-Make-your-Pages-site.html).